-e.
+g.
 Sierra Madre Philippines I LP (Sierra Madre)

-In 2017, AI entered into an equity investment agreement with Sierra Madre, a newly formed private equity fund staffed by experienced local operators and private equity professionals.
+In 2017, AI entered into an investment agreement with Sierra Madre, a newly formed private equity fund staffed by experienced local operators and private equity professionals.
 The fund will focus on providing growth capital to small and mid-sized Philippine companies.
-As at December 31, 2017, total investment in Sierra Madre amounted to US\$0.2 million (P12.2 million).
+As at December 31, 2017, total investment to Sierra Madre amounted to US\$0.2 million or \$\mathbb{P}\$12.2 million.

-f.
+h.
 Geothermal Project

 On January 10, 2014, the Company entered into a loan and investment agreement with SKI Construction Company, Inc. (SKI), Red Core Investment Corp.
 (Red Core), Tayabas Power, Tiaong Geothermal Power, Inc. (Tiaong Power), and San Juan Geothermal Power, Inc. (San Juan Power) to jointly survey and explore the geothermal energy potential in the areas defined by the Tayabas, Tiaong and San Juan Geothermal Renewable Energy Service Contract (GRESC).
-Under this agreement, the Company committed to lend up to ₱172.0 million for the exploration phase of the three sites.
+Under this agreement, the Company committed to lend up to \$\textstyle{1}72.0\$ million for exploration phase of the three sites.